gmacario/easy-build/build-yocto-genivi/README.md

 build@f49b57277afb:~/shared/my-genivi-build$
 ```

-#### Building the GENIVI Demo Platform image
+### Building the GENIVI Demo Platform image

-**NOTE**: Instructions are still to be validated

-Prerequisite: Create and run the container, then logged as user "build"
+Prerequisite: Create and run the container as explained before, then logged as user "build"

 ```
 $ cd ~/shared
 ```

-Fetch the `configure_build_gdp.sh` inside the container if you haven't one already:
+Retrieve the `configure_build_gdp.sh` script if you haven't one already:

 ```
 $ if [ ! -x configure_build_gdp.sh ]; then curl -O \